Building Cardinal without MOOSE's conda Environment

 Checking the Install

-If you would like to check that Cardinal was built correctly and that you have all the basic requirements in place, you can try running a few input files.
+If you would like to check that Cardinal was built correctly and that you have all the basic requirements in place, we can walk you through a few installation checks and try running a few input files.
+If you run into any issues with the following commands, you can find an FAQ of common issues here.

 cd test/tests/neutronics/feedback/lattice